Skip to Content

 Enbridge Pipeline Expansion Likely to Proceed After Proof of Insurance

-By: Larry Konopacki Jeffrey A. Mandell
+By: Attorney Larry Konopacki

 Enbridge Corporation (“Enbridge”) transports crude oil through a pipeline that runs from Superior, Wisconsin to Pontiac, Illinois.
 Enbridge wants to expand the volume of crude oil pumped through their line.
 The Dane County Board of Supervisors granted Enbridge a conditional use permit (“CUP”), subject to two insurance-related conditions.
 Condition 7 required Enbridge to procure and […]